jc141x/jc141-bash/setup/en/debian.md

 - Also applies to Sparky Rolling, Siduction, Nitrux which are rolling by default.

 #### Switch to the Rolling/Sid repo for an optimal and up to date experience.

-Note: Debian Stable repo is no longer compatible with latest DXVK, thus it is not supported.
+Note: You cannot switch to the Debian Sid repo as shown below on regular Mint since it is not based on Debian.
+However the LMDE version is based on Debian.

 #### ONLY FOR DEBIAN STABLE OR TESTING DO NOT USE IT ON KALI OR OTHER MODIFIED DEBIAN BASED DISTRO
 ```sh
 1. Edit /etc/apt/sources.list: